 Straighten the legs, bend forwards from the hips, bringing your hands down, relax the neck look to your nose

-If you have slipped disc or lower back problems keep the knees bent so that the palms come to the floor.
+Modify: If you have lower back problems keep the knees bent so that the palms come to the floor.

 3. Inhale – URDVAH UTANASANA

-Lengthen the spine, look forwards, open the shoulders.
+Lengthen the spine, look forwards, and open the shoulders.

-If you have slipped disc or lower back problems keep the knees bent so that the finger tips come to the floor.
-(Keep the spine staight)
+Modify: If you have slipped disc or lower back problems keep the knees bent so that the fingertips come to the floor.
+(Keep the spine straight)